 Wands are an iconic tool of occultism.
 Needless to say, magic wands are a favorite among occultists.
-They are usually enchanted to cast a single spell, and are commonly referenced as wands of that spell name (e.g. Wand of Invoke Fell Frostbite, Wand of Invoke Dire Sunbeam, Wand of Invoke Great Cone of Grim Steam, etc.) Some configurations are so popular that they have earned their own shorthand names, as listed below.
+They are usually enchanted to cast a single spell, and are commonly referenced as wands of that spell name (e.g. Wand of Invoke Fury of Fell Frostbite, Wand of Invoke Beam of Dire Sunlight, Wand of Invoke Great Cone of Grim Steam, etc.) Some configurations are so popular that they have earned their own shorthand names, as listed below.